How to Refocus: Getting Back in the Groove

 Identifying when you need to refocus

-It happens to everyone at some point to varying degrees, for various reasons, and at different times in our lives–but it’ll happen!
-You hit a period or a rut where you can’t keep your focus on continuing to be successful (and I’m over-generalizing that for a good reason).
+It happens to everyone at some point to varying degrees, for various reasons, and at different times in our lives--but it'll happen!
+You hit a period or a rut where you can't keep your focus on continuing to be successful (and I'm over-generalizing that for a good reason).

 Maybe this means you can't focus at work to perform at an optimal level.
 Maybe you're falling off the diet you've been working hard on.
 Maybe your training in the gym or for your sport is taking a hit because your head isn't in the game.
 Maybe you find yourself unable to hit the books studying or completing your projects in school.